dubeyrahul/dubeyrahul.github.io/posts/effective-python-1/2019-08-03-writing-pythonic-code.md

 Your code may be processed by a machine but it will be read and consumed repeatedly by humans, so be nice to your fellow species.
 As the author of Python, Guido van Rossum said:
 >  **Code is read much more often than it is written.**

-There's a lot that goes into maximizing readibility: organizing imports, using blank lines and spaces at the right places, writing helper functions to remove complicated code blocks, write helpful meaningful comments and docstrings, etc. Best suggestion is to go over PEP-8 style guide document.
+There's a lot that goes into maximizing readability: organizing imports, using blank lines and spaces at the right places, writing helper functions to remove complicated code blocks, write helpful meaningful comments and docstrings, etc. Best suggestion is to go over PEP-8 style guide document.
 * **What is PEP8?**
-	* [PEP8](https://www.python.org/dev/peps/pep-0008/) is basically the official Python coding convention guide; to improve the readability and estabilish consistency of Python code
+	* [PEP8](https://www.python.org/dev/peps/pep-0008/) is basically the official Python coding convention guide; to improve the readability and establish consistency of Python code
 	* It primarily describes how to neatly lay out the code, use whitespaces and commenting.
 It also dives into naming conventions and some general programming recommendations to keep in mind, some of which will be highlighted here.
 	* I strongly recommend people to at least give PEP8 a light read, and try to remember the important conventions.
 But as the authors themselves say, use your best judgement in deciding when to be inconsistent with the PEP8 guide.
 I like to keep this quote in mind from the PEP8 guide: